OrderMyGear/slate/source/includes/v1/_product_decoration_methods.md

 #  Product decoration methods

-## List of decoration methods for a product
+## List whether decorations methods is activated for a product and what the decoration methods are on that product based on the product ID you supply.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1/products/22287/decoration_methods?token=GXzAxWkkyYLsESGQTU15"